Skip to content

 - Introduction to Failure Mode and Effects Analysis (FMEA)

 #2.
-What is the purpose of a Pareto chart?
+What is the purpose of FMEA?

 #4.
 In FMEA, what does Severity represent?

-#10.
+#7.
 Which of the following is a benefit of process mapping?

-#14.
-What is the purpose of FMEA?
+#9.
+What is the purpose of a control chart?

-#16.
+#12.
 What does FMEA stand for?

 #17.
-What is the purpose of the upper and lower control limits on a control chart?
+What is the purpose of a Pareto chart?